upcoming exhibitions

 Her professional art practice covers 40 years working in mixed media, handmade inks and contemporary textiles for which she has won many awards.

-Barbara’s work in textiles has been recognized throughout Australia and USA as well as residing in the Victoria Museum Archives.
+Barbara’s work in textiles has been recognised throughout Australia and USA as well as residing in the Victoria Museum Archives.

-Pritchard is known for her intricate textile artworks that are inspired by the natural beauty of her surroundings.
-The wild and untamed Australian landscape inspire and inform her work which reside in collections within Australia and overseas as well as archived in Victorian Museum in Melbourne.
 Pritchard’s work has been exhibited both nationally and internationally, and she has won numerous awards for her textile art.

+Pritchard is known for her intricate textile artworks that are inspired by the natural beauty of her surroundings. wild and untamed Australian landscape inspire and inform her work.

 Much of Pritchard’s work is created using natural dyes from plant leaves and nuts she has grown herself or collected via windfalls.
-Pritchard’s work is characterized by her use of color, texture, and form to create pieces that are both visually stunning and emotionally evocative.
+Pritchard’s work is characterised by her use of colour, texture, and form to create pieces that are both visually stunning and emotionally evocative.
 Pritchard is particularly drawn to wool, silk, and cotton.
 She also uses natural dyes creating a range of hues that are both vibrant and subtle.

 At the core of Pritchard’s work is a deep respect for the environment, which is demonstrated through her use of natural, recycled and ethically sourced fibre, water, framing materials, printing techniques and solar energy.
 She uses a variety of techniques in her work, including dyeing, screen printing, embroidery, and quilting.
 Her pieces often feature complex layers of fabric and intricate stitching, creating a sense of depth and texture.